aptivator/ttt-engine-heuristic-nyc-issue/README.md

 */
 ```

 3. Finds an opponent's win.
-(There is no need to include a `move` property in
+(There is no need to include `move` property in
-the result.
-The `ch` is included in case UI may need that).
+the result.  `ch` is included in case UI may need that).

 ```js
 let board = [